vegaprotocol/documentation/docs/concepts/vega-chain.md

 * **Reward impact**: A validator with too little self-stake forfeits their share of the rewards for each epoch they are below the threshold.
 However tokenholders who nominated that validator will still receive rewards

 #### Too much stake
 An over-staked validator has more stake than is ideal for a healthy and functioning network.
-Staking to an over-staked node can your rewards.
+Staking to an over-staked node can affect your rewards.

 * **Network risk**: The risk of an over-staked node is that it could have too much consensus voting power
 * **Validator score**: A node that is over-staked is given a lower validator score - the more over-staked it is, the lower the score